aws-samples/serverless-patterns/apigw-websocket-api-fargate-cdk/README.md

 ## How it works

-This pattern deploys, API Gateway WebSocket API, Fargate Cluster, Networking, and Application Load Balancer.
-WebSocket client connects using API endpoint url, and communicates using default route.
-Using http integration API gateway communicates with ALB which in turns invokes Fargate Tasks.
-The Fargate task running FASTAPI framework receives the POST request and communicates back using connectionId in the request context from API Gateway.
+This pattern deploys API Gateway WebSocket API, Fargate Cluster, Networking, and an Application Load Balancer.
+The webSocket client connects using the API endpoint url, and communicates using the default route.
+Using http integration, API gateway communicates with the ALB and invokes the Fargate task.
+The Fargate task, running the FASTAPI framework, receives the POST request and communicates back to the client through API Gateway using the connectionId in the request context.

 ## Testing